Azure-Samples/rag-data-openai-python-promptflow/README.md

 Evaluation relies on an evaluation dataset.
 In this case, we have an evaluation dataset with chat_input, and then a target function that adds the LLM response and context to the evaluation dataset before running the evaluations.

-Optionally, if you want to log your code traces and evaluation results on AI studio, run the following command.
-Make sure you have logged in Azure CLI (az login, refer to Azure CLI doc for more informations) before execute below CLI command:
+We recommend logging your traces and evaluation results on AI studio.
+To do so, run the following command.
+Make sure you have logged in Azure CLI (az login, refer to Azure CLI doc for more informations) before executing it:
 ``` bash
 pf config set trace.destination=azureml://subscriptions/<subscription-id>/resourcegroups/<resource-group-name>/providers/Microsoft.MachineLearningServices/workspaces/<project-name>
 ```